-Reduce your food waste by not buying unnecessary items that go off in your fridge, eating left-overs for lunch the following day or have a left-over night, where you use up all the left overs in your fridge.
-If you have a substantial amount of something leftover, freeze it for a future meal.
+Reduce your food waste by not buying unnecessary items that go off in your fridge, eating leftovers for lunch the following day or having a leftover night, where you use up all the leftovers in your fridge.
+If you have a substantial amount of something left over, freeze it for a future meal.

 15. Take meals to work

-If you purchased a coffee and a sandwich every week day it would cost you in the region of R70 per day.
+If you purchased a coffee and a sandwich every weekday it would cost you in the region of R70-R100 per day.
 Over a month that would be R1400, over a year that would be R16 800.
 By bringing a sandwich to work and drinking the coffee at work you could save most of that.
 Save your budget for a treat on Fridays, and bring leftovers the rest of the week.

 16. Kids lunch boxes

 My kids love small bags of snacks.
 I would buy them because they are portable and easy to pack.
 The problem is that they are not always that healthy and are usually much more expensive (also worse for the environment).
 Instead, consider buying a big bag of snacks and packing a lunch box.
 Again, only slightly more effort, but quite a big saving.

 17. Don’t shop hungry (or with your children)